 If you didn't know, this meal is part of our prep once, eat all week series.
 If you're thinking - "what the heck does that mean?!" then go check out my Instant Pot shredded pork shoulder recipe.
 The basic idea is that we prep our protein on the weekend, and then use it to make three different meals throughout the week.

-The crispy pork gyros is just one of the three recipes.
+The crispy pork gyros are just one of the three recipes.
 We also have a pork & fig pizza, as well as spicy pork carnitas bowls.
 All three of these meals have such a unique flavor combination.
-You won’t even be able to tell you are eating the same protein all week long.
-If you have a busy week, you’re going to want to try this out!
+You won't even be able to tell you are eating the same protein all week long.
+If you have a busy week, you're going to want to try this out!

 So you want to be extra?

-If you’re participating in the prep once, eat all week series, then this section probably isn’t for you (because you want fast & easy).
-But, if you’re having a party, or cooking these crispy pork gyros on the weekend, you might want to go the extra step.
-Here are some ways you can you jazz up your classic gyro.
+If you're participating in the prep once, eat all week series, then this section probably isn't for you (because you want fast & easy).
+But, if you're having a party, or cooking these crispy pork gyros on the weekend, you might want to go the extra step.
+Here are some ways you can jazz up your classic gyro.